[Added by Ord. No. 45-92]

 Class C. Class C shall be those members who are not designated as Class A or Class B citizens of the municipality who shall hold no other municipal office, position or employment except for membership on the Planning Board.

 The Mayor shall appoint all members of the Commission and shall designate at the time of appointment the regular members by class and the alternate members as "Alternate No. 1" and "Alternate No. 2."
 The terms of the members first appointed under this section shall be so determined that to the greatest practicable extent, the expiration of the term shall be distributed, in the case of regular members, evenly over the first four years after their appointment, and in the case of alternate members, evenly over the first two years after their appointment, provided that the initial term of no regular term shall exceed four years and that the initial term of no alternate member shall exceed two years.
 Thereafter, the term of regular member shall be four years, and the term of an alternate member shall be two years.
 A vacancy occurring otherwise than by expiration of term shall be filled for the unexpired term only.
-Notwithstanding any other provision herein, the term of any member common to the Historic Preservation Commission and the Planning Board shall be for the term of membership on the Planning Board; and the term of any member common to the Historic Preservation Commission and the Board of Adjustment shall be for the term of membership on the Board of Adjustment.
+Notwithstanding any other provision herein, the term of any member common to the Historic Preservation Commission and the Planning Board shall be for the term of membership on the Planning Board.

 Alternate members shall meet the qualifications of Class C members.
 Alternate members may participate in discussions of the proceedings but may not vote except in the absence or disqualification of a regular member.
 A vote shall not be delayed in order that a regular member may vote instead of an alternate member.
 In the event that a choice must be made as to which alternate member is to vote, Alternate No. 1 shall vote.